vishal-av/Gitops-Samples/GitOps-Secret-Expressions/helm-values-example/README.md

 **Check**:
 - Harness plugin is enabled on agent
 - Secrets exist in Harness with correct identifiers
-- Secrets are backed by HashiCorp Vault
+- Secrets are backed by Harness Secret Manager
 - Feature flag is enabled

 ### Issue: "undefined value" error from Helm